Ken Sinervo, M.D., MSc, ACGE, FRCSC, Medical Director

-Dr. Ken Sinervo, CEC Medical Director, is known around the world as not only a pioneering expert surgeon (full CV available here) but importantly, also as a humble, compassionate doctor who truly cares for his patients.
-Indeed, he is a winner of multiple honors, including the "Top 10 Doctors", "Most Compassionate Physician", "Patient's Choice", and "Best in Atlanta" awards.
+Dr. Ken Sinervo, CEC Medical Director and the head of our practice, is known around the world as not only a pioneering expert surgeon (full CV available here) but importantly, also as a humble, compassionate doctor who truly cares for his patients.
+Indeed, he is a winner of multiple honors, including the "Top 10 Doctors," "Most Compassionate Physician," "Patient's Choice," "Best in Atlanta" and countless other awards.
 One former patiently recently weighed in on her case with Dr. Sinervo:

 He is a Fellow of the Royal College of Physicians & Surgeons of Canada, Obstetrics and Gynecology, a Junior Fellow of the American College of Obstetrics & Gynecology in the United States, a member of the Society of Obstetrics & Gynecology in Canada, and also of the AAGL.
 Dr. Sinervo has also completed an AAGL Fellowship in Pelvic Endoscopic Surgery.
 He earned his undergraduate degree at the University of Western Ontario, in Canada, with Honors in Psychology.
 He was awarded the MSc in 1993 there as well.
 Dr. Sinervo completed medical school at the University of Toronto.
 He served his residency at the University of Calgary, in Canada.
 Dr. Sinervo joined Dr. Albee at the Center in 2001 and in 2011, assumed the role of Medical Director of the Center for Endometriosis Care.

 Dr. Sinervo is routinely featured in leading consumer and professional health publications and has been awarded many scholarships for his academic performance.
 In addition, he was the recipient of the University of Western Ontario Department of Obstetrics & Gynecology Research Day Award two years in a row, a rare accomplishment.